|

 some of the insane Charge Attack damage.
 If you are using the

-7HexDragon damages for weapons (see below), then you do double the
+7HexDragon damages for weapons (see below, or the full

 weapon portion of damage (not the total damage, the ST modifier is not